History

 Entry Criteria

-Automatic entry if you have at least 10 credits in Level 2 History or if you have not done History before, you can do Level 3, provided you have demonstrated ability to cope with an academic subject at this level.
+Automatic entry if you have at least 10 credits in Level 2 History or if you have not done History before, you are more than welcome to do Level 3, provided you have demonstrated some ability to cope with an academic subject at this level.